 Fair Value Hierarchy

 Level 1 Level 2 Level 3

+At December 31, 2021

+Liabilities:

-\$ - \$ - \$4,354,707
+Derivative warrant liabilities \$ - \$ - \$4,354,707

-230,000
+Forward warrant agreement 230,000

-\$ \$ - \$4,584,707

-\$ - \$ -
+Total Liabilities \$ - \$ - \$4,584,707

 As of December 31, 2021, the Company has recorded two financial liabilities subject to fair value measurements: 1) Derivative warrant liabilities and 2) Forward Warrant Agreement which both are classified as Level III liabilities as they both include unobservable inputs.
 Derivative warrant liabilities were fair valued based on a Black-Scholes option model with unobservable inputs which included stock price of Rigetti common stock, volatility and selected risk free rate.
 The Company estimated the fair value of the Forward Warrant Agreement using a forward analysis with unobservable inputs which included selected risk-free rate and probability outcomes.
 The Company has further discussed the key aspects of the fair value measurements described above in Note 10 and Note 11 to the financial statements.